 Duvet covers allow you to customize the look of your bed based on your personal preferences.
 Many people match their bedding style and duvet cover set to their bed sheets and pillowcases for a more cohesive design.

 What is a comforter?

 A comforter is an American counterpart to a duvet.
-Unlike duvets, which are usually white, comforters come in a variety of colors and patterns and do not need a cover.
-Comforters can often be bought as a set with color-coordinated sheets, pillow covers, shams, and in some cases a bed skirt.
+Unlike duvets, which are usually white, comforters come in a variety of colors and patterns and don’t need a cover.
+Comforters can often be bought as a set with color-coordinated sheets, pillow covers, pillow shams, and in some cases a bed skirt.

 Like a duvet, a comforter is a huge fabric bag filled with stuffing such as down, wool, silk, cotton, or synthetic fillings like down alternative.
-There is typically less stuffing in a comforter, making it slightly flatter and cooler than a duvet.
+There’s typically less stuffing in a comforter, making it slightly flatter and cooler than a duvet.